Inequity aversion in animals: Overview

 Studies that controlled for contrast effects ruled out that the higher refusal rates were due to mere visibility of better rewards.
 This is in line with the finding that animals reliably perform tasks for lesser rewards even when better ones are immediately in front of them.
-Only Engelmann, Clift, Herrmann, and Tomasello did not explain reward refusal as inequity aversion.
-But they did not attribute the refusals to the contrast effect either.
-Instead, from their experiments with chimpanzees they concluded that refusal is due to disappointment in the behavior of the human experimenter.
+A few species (e.g., squirrel monkeys) respond more strongly to contrast effects than inequity; some respond to both (rhesus macaques), some seem indifferent to either condition (orangutans), and some respond more strongly to inequity.
+Not all scientists have explained reward refusal as equity aversion.
+Engelmann, Clift, Herrmann, and Tomasello concluded from their experiments with chimpanzees that refusal is due to disappointment in the behavior of the human experimenter, not the behavior of the other animal.
 Sheskin, Ashayeri, Skerry, and Santos found no evidence that capuchins differentiated between experimenters who either distribute equal rewards or unequal ones.
-A few species (e.g., squirrel monkeys) respond more strongly to contrast effects than inequity; some respond to both (rhesus macaques), some seem indifferent to either condition (orangutans), and some respond more strongly to inequity.

-In cooperative pulling tasks, capuchin monkeys who were the victim of reward-monopolizing individuals tended to punish this behavior by refusing to cooperate subsequently.
-Pairs that tended to alternate which monkey received the higher-value food were more than twice as successful in obtaining rewards than pairs in which one monkey dominated the higher-value food.
-In an experiment with chimpanzees, on almost half the trials the pair coordinated to work for the equal division.
+McGetrick, Peters, Korath, Feitsch, Siegmann, and Range found that perceptions of reward attainability influenced dogs' behavior in a paw task with 20 pet dogs.
+They recommended future experimental procedures to account for this factor.

 Physical proximity is an essential ingredient for inequity aversion to appear in effortful tasks.
 Across species the effect virtually disappears if the animals are not side by side with full visibility of the action.
 Dominance rank, sex, the quality of the relationship, and reward characteristics all also influence the presence or strength of the reaction.
 For example, within an established group of chimpanzees inequity aversion was less pronounced than in a newly formed group.
 And the difference in value between the higher and lower reward matters for capuchins, as does the quality of the reward but not the quantity.
 Having a barrier between the capuchins or not did not make any difference.

 Only three studies have found evidence for advantageous inequity aversion, two with chimpanzees and one with capuchins.
+In a study of baboons, a few individuals exhibited advantageous inequity aversion, but not enough to draw conclusions about the species.
 Although in previous studies with chimpanzees it had never been observed, in a 2010 study with 16 captive adult chimpanzees, males and females, it was found chimpanzees that received a higher-value grape refused to participate more often when the other chimpanzee received an inferior carrot than they did when the other chimpanzee also received a grape.
 On the other hand, there have been a few reports of advantaged primates showing no empathy for their disadvantaged partner but instead eating their rejected lower-value food as well.